 |Lifestyle||The lifestyle of a sell-side individual or firm is comparatively more erratic as a result of extensive working hours.
 The reason for long working hours could be the fact that the sell-side firms act as investment banks, and therefore, they are always at the service of clients.||The lifestyle of buy-side entities is not that erratic as compared to sell-side firms.|

 |Reports||Sell-side reports are publicly available.||Buy-side reports are not publicly available.|

 |Analysts||Analysts in sell-side firms are required to sell or buy recommendations.||The Analysts in buy-side firms make use of the reports that are made by the sell-side Analysts for carrying out further analysis.|

-Sell-side also known as prime brokers, can be defined as investment firms that offers investment services to corporate entities (assets/money management firms) and these makes money by charging fees or commission against developing, marketing and sale of bonds, stocks, foreign exchange, etc. whereas Buy-side can be defined as that part of the financial industry that buys huge amount of financial instruments solely for the purpose of holding the same as an investment for themselves or for the clients.
+Sell-side, also known as prime brokers, can be defined as investment firms that offer corporate entities’ investment services (assets/money management firms).
+These make money by charging fees or commissions against developing, marketing, and selling bonds, stocks, foreign exchange, etc… In contrast, Buy-side can be defined as that part of the financial industry that buys a huge amount of financial instruments solely for the purpose of holding the same as an investment for themselves or for the clients.

 This is a guide to Sell Side vs Buy Side.
 Here we discuss the Sell Side vs Buy Side key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –